antifessional/perl6-zmq/README.md

 #####  Poll
-    Poll holds a ready immutable poll set of receiving sockets
+    Poll holds and polls an  immutable collection of receiving sockets

     Methods
     poll()